 What are LEDs?

 Light emitting diode (LED) replacement bulbs provide comparable energy savings to CFLs but are projected to last longer.
 These cutting-edge bulbs are up to 85 percent more efficient than traditional incandescent bulbs and offer an extremely long lamp life.
 They work best for task lighting like outdoor spots; downlights used for indoor recessed cans and track lighting; holiday lights; and reading or desk lamps because their major benefit is directional (uni-directional) or task lighting.
 Recent developments in LED technology has resulted in omni-directional or area lighting that can replace typical incandescent bulbs used in most light sockets.
 At this point they are equivalent to 40 watt and 60 watt incandescent bulbs.
-75 watt and 100 watt equivalents are also becoming readily available.
-For more information on selecting the right bulb for the right location, visit our Choosing the Right Bulb page.
+75 watt and 100 watt equivalents are also becoming readily available

 For more information on LED bulbs, visit the ENERGY STAR® Web site.